Mangara/pythagorean-quadruples/proof.md

 ## Tree

 We now have all the pieces we need to define our tree.
-Let $T$ be the graph whose vertices are the equivalence classes of Pythagorean quadruples, and with an edge between two classes $C_1$ and $C_2$ if and only if there exists a Pythagorean quadruple $A \in C_1$ such that $S(A) \in C_2$.
+Let $T$ be the graph whose vertices are the equivalence classes of Pythagorean quadruples, with an edge between two classes $C_1$ and $C_2$ if and only if there exists a Pythagorean quadruple $A \in C_1$ such that $S(A) \in C_2$.

 It is clear that $T$ is a graph that contains all (classes of) Pythagorean quadruples, but it is not immediately obvious that it is a tree.
-A tree is a connected, acyclic, undirected graph.
+A tree is an undirected graph with two special properties: it is <i>connected</i> and <i>acyclic</i>.
+This is useful for our enumeration algorithm, as it guarantees that we can find any Pythagorean quadruple from any starting point, and we don't need to keep track of which quadruples we've visited already.